awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 # Tagging Your Amazon ECS Resources<a name="ecs-using-tags"></a>

-To help you manage your Amazon ECS tasks, services, task definitions, clusters, and container instances, you can optionally assign your own metadata to each resource in the form of *tags*\.
+To help you manage your Amazon ECS tasks, services, task sets, task definitions, clusters, and container instances, you can optionally assign your own metadata to each resource in the form of *tags*\.
 This topic describes tags and shows you how to create them\.

 **Important**
 To use this feature, it requires that you opt\-in to the new Amazon Resource Name \(ARN\) and resource identifier \(ID\) formats\.
 For more information, see [Amazon Resource Names \(ARNs\) and IDs](ecs-account-settings.md#ecs-resource-ids)\.